aakif100/Tic-Tac-Toe/README.md

 - **Classic Tic-Tac-Toe Gameplay:** Enjoy the timeless game with a clean and intuitive interface.
 - **Background Color Mode:** Change the background color mode to suit your preferences or mood.
 - **Responsive Design:** Play seamlessly on various devices, ensuring a smooth gaming experience.🎉

+ ## How to Play

+2. **Start the Game:**
+   - Click on the cells to make your move.
+   - Alternately, play against a friend by taking turns.

+3. **Winning the Game:**
+   - Achieve three in a row horizontally, vertically, or diagonally to win.

+4. **Restart the Game:**
+   - Click the "Restart" button to start a new game.